DISCLAIMER: The M*A*S*H characters are

 Hawkeye.
 You want me to call him?"

-around Margaret, as if he's afraid she'll run in fear because he's planning her
+arm has tightened around Margaret, as if he's afraid she'll run in fear because

 "We never worked for